chrisbu/CrimsonHttp/README.md

 #Endpoints
 * Favicon: Serves a favicon from either the default ./favicon.ico or ./public/favicon.ico, or some specified location.
 * StaticFile: serves static files from the path provided in the constructor.
 Simply appends the request.uri onto whatever path you provide in, and tries to load it.
 Very insecure.
+* Route: executes a dart method in resposne to matching a path + method